capellil/IHPCSS_Programming_challenge_2021/README.md

 [Go back to table of contents](#table-of-contents)
 ### Compile the source codes ###
 There is a makefile as you can see; it will compile all versions and generate the corresponding binaries in a folder ```bin```.
-OpenACC requires the PGI compiler, so we use the PGI compiler over all versions to keep things consistent.
-Make sure you load the right module with ```module load cuda/9.2 mpi/pgi_openmpi/19.4-nongpu``` before making, if you do not, the makefile will remind you.
+To be compatible with OpenACC, we will use the moduel nvhpc, which can compile OpenACC and non-OpenACC versions so it will keep everything consistent.
+Make sure you load the right module with ```module load nvhpc``` before making, you can put it in your ".bashrc" for instance.

 What happens behind the scene?